 Dear Board of Directors:

 The Organization’s Name intends to apply for the 2026-27 Kendrick Foundation grant to address the focus area(s) of mental health, substance use, and/or physical activity and nutrition.
 Our proposed project/initiative will include…[provide a high-level overview of the proposed project/initiative, priority population(s), and projected number of Morgan County residents that will be served; 3-5 sentences.
-If available, include data that highlights the need for the project/initiative.]
+If available, include data that highlights the need for the project/initiative].

 We are confident in this approach as our proposed project/initiative will include implementation of the following scientifically supported/evidence-based/evidence-informed strategies: